ozhang228/books_courses_exercises/README.md

 ### JavaScript

-- [AG Grid Showcase](https://blog.ag-grid.com/showcase/): Implementing some of the showcased grids in order to understand the library
+- [AG Grid Showcase](ag-grid.com): Reading through the docs and implementing as I read through it.

 ### C++